oliverfischer83/dkp/README.md

 - after uploading a loot log, show entries in raid day below (select date automatically)
 - code quality
   - unit tests for balance functions
-  - constants for string names
+  - constants for string field names where possible
   - remove "# type: ignore"
 - add status flag to Player
   - paused: dont show on balance view
   - or only add player to dkp list, which has atleast one raid
 - unify data validation on export upload and loot editor changes
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
-- hidden area for data management, so that its no longer necessary to edit any json file on github

 # Release info
 - tagging releases